Rules and restrictions on businesses to be lifted

 On Monday, the Cabinet will consider whether New Zealand is ready for a move to level 1, which could begin next week on Wednesday, June 10.

-Ardern said at a media briefing this afternoon it was the Government's "strong desire" to get to level 1 as soon as was safe and possible.
+Ardern said at a media briefing on Wednesday afternoon it was the Government's "strong desire" to get to level 1 as soon as was safe and possible.

 There will be no distancing rules at bars and restaurants at level 1.
 All restrictions on businesses, like hospitality, would be lifted with no distancing of tables.

-Churches, sports stadiums, community sport, funerals and tangihanga of any size can all resume while physical distancing on planes and public transport can lift.
+Churches, sports stadiums, community sport, and funerals of any size can all resume while physical distancing on planes and public transport can lift.

+At this level, Kiwis would have to adopt new habits, such as good hand hygiene, and there would still be strict border controls.

+When New Zealand reaches alert level 1 it would mean all of the hard work had paid off, lives had been saved and the economic recovery could happen sooner.

-However, the move did not mean the battle with the coronavirus virus was over.
+However, Ardern said the move to level 1 did not mean our battle with the virus was over.
 Asymptomatic transmission was a risk, she said.

 "Lives have been saved, hospital protected from overflow and the job of economic recovery will be able to start faster."